pkhuong/pkhuong.github.io/source/_posts/2021-05-14-baseline-implementations-should-be-predictable.markdown

     fast_divide_u64_div_by_11
                             time:   [21.731 us 21.918 us 22.138 us]

 This is a typical result.
-Again, reciprocal can be trusted to work at 1.3 ns/division.
-Regular round-up div-by-mul works fine when dividing by 11, so code compiled by LLVM only needs a multiplication and a shift, nearly twice as fast as reciprocal's generic sequence.
-The fast\_divide crate does do better here than when dividing by 7, since it avoids the slowest path, but is still slower than reciprocal; simplicity helps.
+Again, Reciprocal can be trusted to work at 1.3 ns/division.
+Regular round-up div-by-mul works fine when dividing by 11, so code compiled by LLVM only needs a multiplication and a shift, nearly twice as fast as Reciprocal's generic sequence.
+The fast\_divide crate does do better here than when dividing by 7, since it avoids the slowest path, but is still slower than Reciprocal; simplicity helps.

-The three microbenchmarks above reward special casing, since we always divide by the same constant in a loop, and thus always hit the same code path without ever mispredicting a branch.
+The three microbenchmarks above reward special-casing, since we always divide by the same constant in a loop, and thus always hit the same code path without ever incurring a mispredicted branch.

 What happens when we [pick unpredictably from four precomputed divisors](https://github.com/pkhuong/reciprocal/blob/main/benches/div_throughput_variable.rs), for divisions by 2, 3, 7, or 11 (one easy, one hard, and two regular divisors)?